Hjwallace/Study-Buddy/README.md

 When all is done, the user can export whatever content they have created in the text box and save it where ever need be so that they can use it for future projects or store it for later use.
 ```

+To run the program, JDK 1.8 must be set to the default SDK.
+To do this, go to FILE> PROJECT STRUCTURE> SDK> make sure a version of JDK1.8 is installed and selected.